Anandpur Sahib: Heritage conservation

 Historical sites and structures in the city have been poorly maintained and the vast majority have been destroyed.
 Buildings, such as forts, that are associated with the lives of the Sikh gurus have been demolished and renovated beyond recognition, including the Anandgarh Baoli.
 Much of this defacement involves encasing historical structures in marble.
 Though the locality once was littered with various forts, these have been destroyed over the years as the city has expanded and changed.
+In the mid-1930's, the gurdwara structure of Takht Kesgarh Sahib was rebuilt.
 In the 1930s, a new structure was constructed over the original site and structure of Anandgarh Qila.
 By 1988, essentially all of the principal standing shrines of Anandpur Sahib had been reconstructed at some point in either the late 19th or early 20th centuries during the Singh Sabha movement, based upon older edifices that stood at their spot.
 There were formerly mural paintings and floral embellishments decorating the walls of Gurdwara Akal Bunga but these are no longer extant, though surviving traces of these wall paintings could be seen on the wall skirting the roof of the structure.
 Qila Sodhian was the last surviving remnant of a fortification in Anandpur Sahib in the year 1999.